haydenmlh/haydenmlh/README.md

 Hi there!
-I'm Hayden, I'm a third year undergraduate in the Computer Science and Economics program at the University of Toronto.
+I'm Hayden, I'm a third year undergraduate majoring in Computer Science and Economics at the University of Toronto.

 - 😄 Pronouns: he/him
 - 🔭 I’m currently working on building my personal website!
 [Check it out!](https://haydenmlh.github.io/ "Hayden Mak - A Computer Scientist &amp; Developer")